 Key Collaboration Features

-• Team Workspaces – Manage multiple accounts with role-based access.
+• Team Workspaces – Manage multiple accounts with role-based access and unlimited team member invitations for scalable collaboration.

 • Content Library – Organize existing content for reuse and consistency.